BryantSteed/project-scc/scc-project-report.md

     return trees
 ```

 The graph here takes up O(V + E) space because it stores V vertices as keys and E edges as values.
 The visited set at the end store V vertices for O(V).
-Any local variables from the for loop are garbage collected each iteration such that they dont accumulate.
+Any local variables from the for loop are garbage collected each iteration such that they don't accumulate.
 Each tree has a maximum of V vertices for O(V).
 This is also the case with the list of trees because the trees partition that list.

 ```py
 def explore_tree(graph, visited, sort_func, tree, node, order_counter):